hankhank10/demaster/README.md

 So I wrote a script to fix it, which I'm calling demaster.
 It looks for the nonsense at the end of a song name and strips it right out.

+There is an online API which runs this which always has the latest algorithm.
+If the script can't access that - or if you set it to run in offline-only mode - then it will run some simple amendments locally.

 ## Installation

 No installations or libraries should be required.
 Runs on Python3.